- Start Prepping

 Most of the projections for the speed of this weapon’s muzzle sit between 1200 to 1400 fps which put it at a similar level to the TPR, the Gamo and the Ruger.
 For the scope on this one, I found it really good and after sending out a few shots I was able to start forming some impressive groupings which I never thought I would be able to get with an air rifle.

 The fees to own a rifle are already a deterrent.
-So considering a viable option such as the air rifle makes sense, especially when you see that their power, accuracy, and reliability come at such a cheaper cost.
+So considering a viable and alternative option such as the air rifle makes sense, especially when you see that their power, accuracy, and reliability come at such a cheaper cost.